 - Fabrication.
 Unauthorized falsification or invention of any information or citation in an academic exercise.

 - Facilitation or Collusion.
-Assisting or attempting to assist another to violate a provision of the institution’s Student Code of Conduct regarding academic misconduct.
+Assisting or attempting to assist another to violate a provision of the institution’s Code of Student Conduct regarding academic misconduct.

 Students should be aware that a violation of the University’s Academic Misconduct Policy can result in disciplinary action which could include failure for an assignment, failure for an entire course, probation, suspension or expulsion from the University.
 If students are not certain whether a practice would be considered academic misconduct, they should always consult their instructor.

 For additional information, see Student Academic Misconduct Policy: 3:005.